Philip Sheridan: Overland Campaign

 Gen. Ulysses S. Grant, newly promoted to be general-in-chief of all the Union armies, summoned Sheridan to the Eastern Theater to command the Cavalry Corps of the Army of the Potomac.
 Unbeknownst to Sheridan, he was actually Grant's second choice, after Maj.
 Gen. William B. Franklin, but Grant agreed to a suggestion about Sheridan from Chief of Staff Henry W. Halleck.
 After the war, and in his memoirs, Grant claimed that Sheridan was the very man he wanted for the job.
 Sheridan arrived at the headquarters of the Army of the Potomac on April 5, 1864, less than a month before the start of Grant's massive Overland Campaign against Robert E. Lee.

 In the early battles of the campaign, Sheridan's cavalry was relegated by army commander Maj.
-Gen. George Meade to its traditional role—screening, reconnaissance, and guarding trains and rear areas—much to Sheridan's frustration.
+Gen. George Meade to its traditional role, including screening, reconnaissance, and guarding trains and rear areas, much to Sheridan's frustration.
 In the Battle of the Wilderness (May 5–6, 1864), the dense forested terrain prevented any significant cavalry role.
 As the army swung around the Confederate right flank in the direction of Spotsylvania Court House, Sheridan's troopers failed to clear the road from the Wilderness, losing engagements along the Plank Road on May 5 and Todd's Tavern on May 6 through May 8, allowing the Confederates to seize the critical crossroads before the Union infantry could arrive.

 When Meade quarreled with Sheridan for not performing his duties of screening and reconnaissance as ordered, Sheridan told Meade that he could "whip Stuart" if Meade let him.
 Meade reported the conversation to Grant, who replied, "Well, he generally knows what he is talking about.
 Let him start right out and do it."
 Meade deferred to Grant's judgment and issued orders to Sheridan to "proceed against the enemy's cavalry" and from May 9 through May 24, sent him on a raid toward Richmond, directly challenging the Confederate cavalry.
 The raid was less successful than hoped; although his raid managed to mortally wound Confederate cavalry commander Maj.
 Gen. J.E.B.
 Stuart at Yellow Tavern on May 11 and beat Maj.
 Gen. Fitzhugh Lee at Meadow Bridge on May 12, the raid never seriously threatened Richmond and it left Grant without cavalry intelligence for Spotsylvania and North Anna.
 Historian Gordon C. Rhea wrote, "By taking his cavalry from Spotsylvania Court House, Sheridan severely handicapped Grant in his battles against Lee.
 The Union Army was deprived of his eyes and ears during a critical juncture in the campaign.
 And Sheridan's decision to advance boldly to the Richmond defenses smacked of unnecessary showboating that jeopardized his command."